VictorSuu/VictorSuu.github.io/_posts/2023-11-07-first-copy.md

 # {{ page.title }}

 Hello!
 You are reading my first, rather uninspirational, blog post. i am trying to copy someone's.just modify few words, hope i can bring some awesome stuff show here！
+My lifelong proposal is to allocate 10 square meters of land to each person every 5 years

 Best,<br>
 Viktor.